Senate sends $858 billion defense bill to Biden’s desk

 “I’ve said it before and I’m not the only one saying it — the world is a more dangerous place than I’ve ever seen before in my lifetime,” he said.

-The bill is named after retiring Sen. James Inhofe (Okla.), the top Republican on the Senate Armed Services panel.
+The bill is named after retiring Sen. James Inhofe (Okla.), the top Republican on the Senate Armed Services Committee.

 Both amendments needed 60 votes to pass.